carpentries/carpentrycon/CarpentryConnects/AtoZofCCMcr2019.md

 Get in touch with the organisers if you have any specific questions about the conference.
 Take note of our communication channels for queries and updates (email, slack, twitter and phone).
 For any CoC related queries and concern, please get in touch with the CoC contact people (Malvika Sharan and Tania Allard), or directly contact the CoC committee by email (coc@carpentries.org)

-#### Quiet Rooms
+#### Quiet Rooms and Prayer Venues

-If you need a quiet place while attending the event, there will be space available.
+If you need a quiet place while attending the event, there will be a designated area for you to chill out.
 Please look for the signage at the venue.
-We ask that while you are in the room that you are mindful of others who may be sharing the space as well.
+We ask that while you are in the quiet room you are mindful of others who may be sharing the space as well.
+We have also collected information on the prayer venues in and around the conference locations, which will be added here soon.

 ### R: Registration